 - Traffic control and staging of the work included temporary pavement, temporary fencing, temporary pavement markings, and over 10,000 LF of temporary and permanent precast concrete barrier curb.

-- Performance of all QA/QC Testing and Special Inspections and compliance with Port Authority requirements were met by the KCC team.
+- Performance of all QA/QC Testing and Special Inspections and compliance with Port Authority requirements.